 Work and Living Environment

-Ann Arbor, MI is family friendly city renowned for its cultural offerings.
-Ann Arbor is home to the University of Michigan Health System, a leading clinical and research medical facility.
+Ann Arbor, MI is family friendly city well known for its cultural offerings.
+Ann Arbor is home to the University of Michigan/Michigan Medicine, a leading clinical and research medical facility.
 It has been ranked highly as a preferred city because of its sporting, music, and active cultural life and welcoming natural setting.
-The department of neurology is a highly ranked, academic department with a residency training program of 21 residents and internationally renowned faculty.
-Michigan Medicine is currently ranked #5 among the nation’s hospitals by US News and World Report.
+The Department of Neurology is a highly ranked, academic department with a residency training program of 21 residents and internationally renowned faculty.
+The institution, department, and fellowship have programs in place in support diversity (e.g. House Officer Diversity Network).
+To learn more about life at the University of Michigan, please visit this site: https://goblueguide.medicine.umich.edu/.

 Competitive Salaries and Benefits

 The University of Michigan offers highly competitive salaries and tremendous benefits to our residents/fellows.
+Vascular Neurology fellows are covered under the House Officer Association bargained agreement.
 An overview of salary, benefits and employment eligibility is available on the GME Office website, under “Prospective Residents/Fellows”.https://medicine.umich.edu/medschool/education/residency-fellowship

-Stroke Fellowship application can be completed through ERAS for an ACGME-approved year.
+Vascular Neurology Fellowship applications can be completed through ERAS for the ACGME-approved year.
 We participate fully in the NRMP ("match").

 Regarding visa issues, you must be one of the following: a US citizen, permanent resident (green card holder), or have a J-1 visa sponsored through ECFMG.
 We do not sponsor any other visas.